compagnie-hyperactive/MediaBundle/README.md

 <img src="{{ thumbnailEvent.thumbnailPath }}" alt="{{ thumbnailEvent.media.alt }}" />
 ```

-_Note :As indicated below, most of logic is event related.
+_Note : as indicated below, most of logic is event related.
 Thumbnail generation is one those things, so access to thumbnail data goes through event object_

-### List item view
+#### List item view

 You can find below the list item view for generic Image defined by the bundle :